Marko Kerkez

-Marko Kerkez (Марко Керкез; born 26 June 2000) is a Serbian professional footballer who plays as a left-back for Eredivisie club Fortuna Sittard.
+Marko Kerkez (Марко Керкез; born 26 June 2000) is a Serbian professional footballer who plays as a left-back for Serbian Superliga club Mladost Lučani.

 Club career

 Kerkez is a product of the youth academies of SC Columbia Floridsdorf, SV Gablitz, Győri ETO, and Rad.
 He began his senior career in the Serbian First League with Kabel in 2021, before going on loan to their partner club Stanišić in 2022.
 In June 2023, Kerkez signed with Vojvodina, but was immediately loaned out to Mladost Novi Sad.
 On 7 February 2024, he moved to Spartak Subotica.
 On 15 September 2024, he transferred to Serbian SuperLiga side Partizan.
 Kerkez made one controversial appearance as a substitute for Partizan under coach Savo Milošević in a 3–0 Serbian SuperLiga win over FK Jedinstvo Ub on 30 November 2024; Milošević was prohibited from playing Kerkez due to politics within the club, after which Milošević decided to resign as manager.

-On 28 January 2025, Kerkez moved to Super League Greece club Aris on a free transfer.
-On 30 July 2025, he transferred to the Dutch Eredivisie club Fortuna Sittard on a 1+1 year contract.
+On 28 January 2025, Kerkez joined Super League Greece club Aris on a free transfer.
+He moved to the Netherlands on 30 July 2025, signing for Eredivisie club Fortuna Sittard on a one-year contract with an option for a further year.
+His contract with Fortuna Sittard was terminated by mutual consent on 5 January 2026, having made limited appearances during his six months at the club.

+After his contract with Fortuna Sittard ended, on January 13, he came back to Aris Thessaloniki, signing a contract until summer 2027.